-A slang term used in place of marijuana, often referring to a joint.
-Reefer was simultaneously popularized and stigmatized by the 1930s melodramatic propaganda film, “Reefer Madness,” in which cannabis lures users down a dangerous rabbit hole.
+A marijuana slang term often referring to a joint.
+Reefer was simultaneously popularized and stigmatized by the 1930s melodramatic propaganda film “Reefer Madness,” in which cannabis lures users down a dangerous rabbit hole.
 In the 1971 book “Cannabis Alchemy” by R. Gold, he refers to “impregnated joints,” or joints with added cannabis extract, as reefers.

 “Let’s smoke some reefer.”

-The word “reefer” was first tied to marijuana in the 1930s.
-According to the records of the Oxford English Dictionary, the term first appeared in print back in 1931, when Time Magazine featured an article that noted marijuana leaves could be “dried, ground, and rolled into cigarets [sic], which are bootlegged under the name of ‘muggles,’ ‘reefer,’ or ‘Mary Warners.’ ”
+Slang for weed, the word “reefer” was first tied to marijuana culture in the 1930s.
+According to the records of the Oxford English Dictionary, the term first appeared in print back in 1931, when Time Magazine featured an article that noted marijuana leaves could be dried, ground, and then rolled into a reefer cigarette.
+These cigarettes “are bootlegged under the name of ‘muggles,’ ‘reefer,’ or ‘Mary Warners’ ” according to Time.

 Etymologists aren’t entirely clear on how the term “reefer” became so closely linked to cannabis, but some, including the OED, claim it’s derived from the Spanish word for marijuana, “grifa.”
 Others claim it was adopted from sailor slang; in sailing, to “reef” is to roll up the sail — similar to how you’d roll up a joint — and a “reefer” is the sailor who does the rolling.